Danko-Lab/clipnet_k562/README.md

 The python package requirements for CLIPNET K562 are just those of the original CLIPNET package.
 The CLIPNET package and its dependencies can be installed from source (https://github.com/Danko-Lab/clipnet).

 ProCapNet (https://github.com/kundajelab/ProCapNet) and Enformer (https://github.com/lucidrains/enformer-pytorch) require Pytorch.
-The dependencies are listed in `requirements_pth.txt`.
+The dependencies are listed in `requirements_pytorch.txt`.
 These should be installed in a separate environment from the TF environment used for CLIPNET.
 You will also need to install PersonalBPNet (https://github.com/adamyhe/PersonalBPNet), as it contains a number of utility functions and a copy of the ProCapNet class.

 ## Training data processing